conda/conda/docs/source/user-guide/tasks/manage-pkgs.rst

    This command tells conda to install the bottleneck package from the pandas channel on Anaconda.org.

 #.
-Check to see that the package is now installed:
+To see the package is installed, in your Terminal window or an Anaconda Prompt,
+   run:

    .. code::